Lord3dfx/PyRPG/README.md

 # Planned for v0.2:
 Now it's time to focus on improving the game.
 Many bugs are due to my lack of experience in programming, so they will disappear over time.

 In version 0.2, I plan to add more items (consumables, equipable items, artifacts), more unique monsters, more battle variety, and, of course, classes and races.
 But first of all, I will still focus on fixing bugs.

+## What's in v0.1.2:
+- Reworked enemies!
+New enemies with some special abilities.
+- Active and passive monster's abilities
+- Restructured files and folders
+- Added DoT damage to player
+- Fixed some minor and major bugs

 ## What's in v0.1.1:
 - Fixed error with monster's position in dungeon.
 Now you will fight with right monster